 A couple in which one partner is French must get in touch with the mairie (town hall) of the French partner’s place of residence in France.
 A couple in which neither partner is French must contact their own consulate in France.

 A minimum stay of 40 days prior to the marriage in the town in France where the civil marriage will be celebrated

 The consent of both parties.

 No close family ties between future spouses.

-If you would like further information on the venues and services in this article or a free itemised costing sheet please contact Julie at www.yourweddingplanner.fr or visit Your Wedding Planner’s profile on Weddings Abroad Guide.
-Costings based on prices in Nov 2015 © Julie FRANCIS.
+If you would like to plana wedding in France and require further information on the venues and services in this article please contact Julie at www.yourweddingplanner.fr or visit Your Wedding Planner’s profile on Weddings Abroad Guide.
+Costings based on prices in Jan 2018 © Julie FRANCIS.
 Images via www.yourweddingplanner.fr

 Plan a Wedding in France

 I hope the above information has been a helpful starting point.
 On Weddings Abroad Guide we promote the services of some fantastic wedding planners who can help you create a unique wedding day that reflects your individual style and personality.
 To connect with wedding planners in one easy step use the form below and your enquiry will be forwarded to at least 10 wedding planners who work in France.
 Click here to learn more.